Intern Application

 I hope you like reggae, because music is everywhere and it is loud.

 We work hard every day, but there is a method for success.
 We don’t work in the rain, and we don’t work in the hottest part of the day.
 That’s it!
 Bring some books.
-We do not expect you to cook, but please keep your living area neat, and your grass raked in your yard.
-You will get breakfast, lunch and dinner, plenty of snacks, all the fruit you can eat and all the fruit you can pick from the trees around you.
+You will get breakfast, lunch and dinner, plenty of snacks and all the fruit you can pick from the trees around you.

 Please answer the following questions on a new document.
 If there is anything else you would like us to know about you, please include that.
 Please email the application to Agape Adams at yerbabuenaja@aol.com.
 If you have any questions, please do not hesitate to call or WhatsApp us at 1 (876) 343-1121.